noamelli/Airflow-in-Docker-Project/Documentation/ETL Process Description.md

 2. Truncate MRR and STG tables, so we can load them with new records.
 3. Backup DWH tables - truncate backup tables and then load them with the records in DWH tables.
 4. Extract data from Excel and load to MRR tables.
 Unlike the other tasks, this one uses a python operator and executes functions that use pandas in order to read from Excel.
-    1. Dim tables - the initial loading to MRR dim tables is full.
+    1. Dim tables - the initial loading to MRR tables is full.
     2. Fact tables - the initial loading to MRR fact tables is incremental.
 We will load new orders that are not shown in the DWH tables.
     There are two MRR fact tables: orders and details.
 The details table shows the quantity sold for each product in each order.
     - The reason for this is the idea that an order that happened in the past will not change, so the record will not be updated either.